 Five years after her abduction, a girl succeeds in escaping from her dungeon.
 Shortly afterwards her abductor commits suicide.
 When the criminal's home is finally demolished, detectives Moritz Eisner and Bibi Fellner make another gruesome find on the site.
 The body of their missing colleague is found in the basement vault of the house.
 And she appears to have died of thirst.
 Convinced that the death of their colleague was cold-blooded murder, the detectives set out to find the truth and in the process stumble upon a network of criminal activity that leads them to the very highest echelons of the police and judiciary.

-Code Name "Kidon"
+Scene of the Crime - Code Name "Kidon"